 - Faculty and Staff|

 - Public Relations|

-The undergraduate advising staff in the VCU School of Mass Communications helps Mass Comm majors and minors navigate the academic programs and university requirements necessary for graduation.
-The VCU University College provides advising to all freshmen who declare Mass Communications; the UC is located on the Monroe Park campus on the first floor of Hibbs Hall.
+The undergraduate advising staff in the Robertson School helps mass communication majors and minors navigate the academic programs and university requirements necessary for graduation.
+The VCU University College provides advising to all freshmen who declare Mass Communications; the University College is located on the Monroe Park campus on the first floor of Hibbs Hall.